paracorde/howmuchgold/README.md

 # howmuchgold
-how much gold to hit a tft unit?
+how much gold to hit your comp